ThomasVrancken/info9023-mlops/directed_work/01_git_cicd/README.md

 ![Git structure](./img/git_structure.png)

-- **Working directory**: the directory on your local machine where you make changes to your files.
+- **Working directory**.
+The directory on your local machine where you make changes to your files.
-- **Staging area**: a temporary storage area where you can add files before committing them.
+- **Staging area**.
+A temporary storage area where you can add files before committing them.
 You can view it as a buffer between the working directory and the repository to be able to commit only the changes you want.
-- **Local repository**: the `.git` directory where Git stores all the changes you've committed. :warning: This is a local repository, meaning it's stored on your computer.
+- **Local repository**.
+The `.git` directory where Git stores all the changes you've committed. :warning: This is a local repository, meaning it's stored on your computer.
 When you commit changes, they are only saved on your machine until you push them.
-- **Remote repository**: the repository hosted on GitHub, GitLab, Bitbucket, etc. This is where you can push your changes to share them with others.
+- **Remote repository**.
+The repository hosted on GitHub, GitLab, Bitbucket, etc. This is where you can push your changes to share them with others.

 ### Key steps and commands
-1. **Create a repository**: you can create the repository on GitHub and clone it to your local machine, or create a local repository and push it to GitHub.
+1. **Create a repository**.
+You can create the repository on GitHub and clone it to your local machine, or create a local repository and push it to GitHub.
 [Follow this tutorial.](https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories)

-2. **Clone a repository**: to clone a repository, use the following command:
+2. **Clone a repository**.
+To clone a repository, use the following command
     ```bash
     git clone <repository_url>
     ```

-3. **Branch management**: create a new branch and switch between branches.
+3. **Branch management**.
+Create a new branch and switch between branches.
-- Create a new branch and switch to it:
+- Create a new branch and switch to it
     ```bash
     git switch -c <branch_name>
     ```
-- Switch to a branch:
+- Switch to a branch
     ```bash
     git switch <branch_name>
     ```

-    + Note: you can choose between `git checkout` and `git switch` to switch and create branches. `git switch` is the **new command introduced in Git 2.23.0**.
-It is more intuitive and specifically designed for switching branches. \
+    + *Note*: you can choose between `git checkout` and `git switch` to switch and create branches. `git switch` is the **new command introduced in Git 2.23.0**.
+It is more intuitive and specifically designed for switching branches.
 Use `git checkout` if you need to perform additional tasks like checking out specific files or commits, i.e., when you need to move to a specific commit in the history of your project (e.g., to inspect old code, to review the code at a specific point in time, etc.).
 You can do that with `git checkout <commit_hash>`.

-- List all local branches:
+- List all local branches
     ```bash
     git branch
     ```
-- List all remote branches:
+- List all remote branches
     ```bash
     git branch -r
     ```
-- List all branches (local and remote):
+- List all branches (local and remote)
     ```bash
     git branch -a
     ```
-- Work on a remote branch that exists on GitHub but not on your machine:
+- Work on a remote branch that exists on GitHub but not on your machine
     ```bash
     git fetch origin # Download all remote branches
     git switch <branch_name> # Git will automatically track the remote branch
     ```
     If the branch exists on the remote, Git will create a local branch that tracks it.
 You can then work on it and push your changes.

-4. **Staging and committing changes**:
+4. **Staging and committing changes**.
-- Add files to the staging area:
+- Add files to the staging area
     ```bash
     git add <file_name>
     ```
-- Add all files to the staging area:
+- Add all files to the staging area
     ```bash
     git add .
     ```
-- Commit :warning: **staged** :warning: changes:
+- Commit :warning: **staged** :warning: changes
     ```bash
     git commit -m "Your commit message"
     ```
-- Commit all **tracked** modified files (skips the staging step for convenience):
+- Commit all **tracked** modified files (skips the staging step for convenience)
     ```bash
     git commit -am "Your commit message"
     ```
     :warning: This only works for files Git already knows about.
 New (untracked) files must be added with `git add` first.
-5. **Push local changes to the remote repository**:
+5. **Push local changes to the remote repository**.
     ```bash
     git push origin <branch_name>
     ```

-6. **Pull requests**: in a company, in a team or in an open-source project, you will have to create a pull request to merge your changes into the main branch. \
-This pull request will be reviewed by other developers, and they can ask you to make changes before merging your code. \
+6. **Pull requests**: in a company, in a team or in an open-source project, you will have to create a pull request to merge your changes into the main branch.
+This pull request will be reviewed by other developers, and they can ask you to make changes before merging your code.
 To create a pull request, you can [use the GitHub interface](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request?tool=codespaces.)

-    + Note: A nice practice when creating a pull request is to add a template to help the reviewer understand what you have done and what you expect from the review.
+    + *Note*: A nice practice when creating a pull request is to add a template to help the reviewer understand what you have done and what you expect from the review.
-    + Note: A nice way to make pull requests funnier is to use emojis in your pull request titles.
+    + *Note*: A nice way to make pull requests funnier is to use emojis in your pull request titles.
 Here is a [list of emojis that you can use](https://gitmoji.dev/).
 For example, if you add a new feature, you can use the emoji :sparkles: in your commit message.
 If you fix a bug, you can use the emoji :bug:, but make sure to use them appropriately otherwise they lose their meaning.

-7. **Update local repository**: when you work on a project with other developers, you will need to update your local repository with changes made by others on the remote repository.
+7. **Update local repository**.
+When you work on a project with other developers, you will need to update your local repository with changes made by others on the remote repository.

-- The quickest way is to pull directly (this fetches and merges in one step):
+- The quickest way is to pull directly (this fetches and merges in one step)
     ```bash
     git pull origin <branch_name>
     ```
     Make sure you are on the branch you want to update before running this command.

-- A safer approach is to fetch first, review the changes, then merge:
+- A safer approach is to fetch first, review the changes, then merge
     ```bash
     git fetch origin <branch_name>
     ```
     This downloads the remote changes without applying them to your working directory.

-- Compare the differences between your local branch and the fetched remote branch:
+- Compare the differences between your local branch and the fetched remote branch
     ```bash
     git diff <branch_name> origin/<branch_name>
     ```

-- Once you've reviewed the changes, merge them into your current branch:
+- Once you've reviewed the changes, merge them into your current branch
     ```bash
     git merge origin/<branch_name>
     ```

-- **What if you only want some changes?** If you don't want to accept all the changes from the remote branch, you can cherry-pick specific commits:
+- **What if you only want some changes?** If you don't want to accept all the changes from the remote branch, you can cherry-pick specific commits
     ```bash
     git cherry-pick <commit_hash>
     ```